 Where to start

 There are different routes into teaching depending on your academic background.
 Getting started can be a little daunting.
 However, once you’re sure of what path is right for you then it’s only a matter of completing the steps.

 As a teaching assistant, you’ll already possess the classroom experience and basic skills required to teach.
 All you need to do is fill in the gaps to get the right qualification under your belt.

 To become a qualified teacher, you’ll need to undertake Initial Teacher Education or Training (ITET) with Qualified Teacher Status (QTS).
 You can achieve this through Straight to Teaching, a school-led QTS development programme, or by studying at university.

-This route is more suitable for those wishing to go into primary education.
+Although, this route is more suitable for those wishing to go into primary education.
 This is because you’ll learn about child development and education as a whole rather than specialise in a specific area.

-If your school does not offer the Straight to Teaching scheme, you’ll need to organise your higher education training yourself.
+However, if your school does not offer the Straight to Teaching scheme, you’ll need to organise your higher education training yourself.

 If you have a degree

 If you’re a graduate teaching assistant, you can apply for a Postgraduate Certificate in Education (PGCE).

 To be eligible for study, you’ll need at least a 2:2 degree and have passed a Disclosure and Barring Service (DBS) check.